Lahdhirim/sentiment_classification_aws/README.md

-# Sentiment Classifier Applicaton using **Hugging Face Transformers** and **AWS Services (S3, EC2)**
+# Sentiment Classifier Application using **Hugging Face Transformers** and **AWS Services (S3, EC2)**

-This project is a sentiment classifier tool built using **Hugging Face** libraries and deployed using **AWS services** such as S3 for data storage, EC2 for running the tool during inference.
+This project is a sentiment classifier tool built using **Hugging Face** libraries and deployed using **AWS services** such as S3 for data storage and EC2 for running the tool during inference.
 It provides a fully customizable pipelines for:
 - Data processing
 - Model fine-tuning
-- Model evaluation including automatic pushing to S3 bucket based on performance metrics\
+- Model evaluation including automatic deployment to S3 bucket based on performance metrics\

-The final model is deployed on both **Streamlit Share Server** (Public link: https://sentimentclassificationaws-nq67u8bs4qsjdwcqsa4lso.streamlit.app/) and **AWS EC2** instance.
+The final model is deployed on both the **Streamlit Share Server** (Public link: https://sentimentclassificationaws-nq67u8bs4qsjdwcqsa4lso.streamlit.app/) and **AWS EC2** instance.

 ![Demo](assets/demo_streamlit.gif)